 - Answer: A municipal primary election, if necessary, is held every odd-numbered year on the first Tuesday after the second Monday in September.
 A municipal general election is held every odd-numbered year on the first Tuesday after the first Monday in November.

 Q: What are the deadlines for the close of regular registration for elections?

 - Answer: Regular registration closes 30 days before any election.
 Late registration begins the next day, and ends at the close of polls on Election Day (except from noon until 5:00 p.m. on the Monday before Election Day - this break allows staff time to update registration books and other materials that help election judges on Election Day).
-Late registration occurs at the Missoula County Fairgrounds at the Fine Arts Building (Building #15).
+Late registration occurs at the Missoula County at 140 N Russell St.